bobbingwide/oik-blocks/README.md

 Yes, it uses a number of other plugins:

 - oik
-- oik-bob-bing-wide
+- oik-fields
-- gutenberg and / or WordPress 5.0
+- Gutenberg and / or WordPress 5.0
 - oik-nivo-slider
-- oik-css
-- uk-tides
+- oik-user

 ## Screenshots
-1. oik-blocks's address block
+1.

 ## Upgrade Notice
+# 1.0.0
+Upgrade for compatibility with WordPress 5.8

 # 0.6.0
 Upgrade to oik-blocks v0.6.0 for three new fields displayed by the Fields block; post date, post modified and author name.